willy-b/tiny-GIN-for-WNV/README.md

 Notes:

+- The above does not use the more challenging molecular structure scaffold split used by MoleculeNet for their benchmarks (like in the ogbg-molhiv challenge) which ensure that the model is not just matching extremely similar molecules that got divided into the train vs valid or test split and instead ensures generalization is occurring.
+Support for a scaffold split via MoleculeNet's contribution to the DeepChem library is coming in https://github.com/willy-b/tiny-GIN-for-WNV/pull/14 .

-- when evaluating the average precision, note that the base rate is <0.2% so e.g. average precision of 9% is pretty good and getting a hit with a very high score immediately as the first result is unlikely to happen by chance
+- When evaluating the average precision, note that the base rate is <0.2% so e.g. average precision of 9% is pretty good and getting a hit with a very high score immediately as the first result is unlikely to happen by chance.

-- the weight decay was technically `512e-6` for those examples instead of default `5e-4` because I was using powers of 2 multiplied by 1e-6 but should be an insignificant difference and rest of parameters were current defaults. running the defaults several times should produce similar results.
+- The weight decay was technically `512e-6` for those examples instead of default `5e-4` because I was using powers of 2 multiplied by 1e-6 but should be an insignificant difference and rest of parameters were current defaults. running the defaults several times should produce similar results.

 **Note, I will use the default split and report on random splits when I eventually evaluate this though I support in the code a fixed train/valid/test split, due to different hardwares giving different random numbers for some generators causing me to be paranoid about myself or others seeing summary statistics from different random splits (unlike for the OGB competition in other repo (ogbg-molhiv) where the splits are preset by the authority).**